Search

 Rubus calycinoides

-An irresistable quilt textured creeping groundcover.
+An irresistible quilt-textured, creeping groundcover!
 Turns deep, vivid red in the fall.
-Small ( 1-1.5" ) deep green, maple shaped leaves, with smooth light tan undersides.
-Nearly evergreen, insect and pest free.
+Small (1-1.5") deep green, maple-shaped leaves with smooth, light tan undersides.
+Nearly evergreen for year-round interest.
+Insect and pest free.
 White flowers with amber fruits in late spring.
 Very durable!

 Height